paulsbruce/paulsbruce.io/_posts/2024/2024-06-01-your-next-exec-will-be-chief-garden-officer.markdown

 ![Leadership that doesn't garden...should](/assets/images/2024/2024-06-01-your-next-exec-will-be-chief-garden-officer.jpg)

-Note: I started drafting this article on May 30th at 9:04am after A) thinking for weeks about how startups could benefit from consolidating executive travel plans after many years of observation, and B) well before visible announcements of any kind.
+Note: I started drafting this article on May 30th at 9:04am after A) thinking for weeks about how startups could benefit from consolidating executive travel plans and many years of observation, and B) well before visible announcements of any kind.

 **Personal Context**